trulia/legoo/README.md

 ## Prerequisites

 Before you can use `legoo`, `Python` module `MySQLdb` and `Hive` must be installed.
 Update `Python shebang` and `hive_path` reference to reflect your system configuration.
-Dir /data/tmp must be created to store tempoarary files.
+Dir /data/tmp must be created to store temporary files.

 `legoo` has been tested under `Python 2.6`, `MySQL 5.1`, and `Hive 0.7`.
 This document assumes you are using a Linux or Linux-like environment.

 ## Legoo modules
-To use `legoo` modules, You specify the module you want to use and the options that control the module.
-All modules ships with a help module.
+To use `legoo` modules, you specify the module you want to use and the options that control the module.
+All modules ship with a help module.
 To display help with all avaialble options and sample usages, enter: `module_name -h` or `module_name --help` I will go over each of those modules briefly in turn.

 ### `csv_dump`
 `csv_dump` is a `CSV` viewer with options for `--delimiter` and `--line_number`.
-It maps each field value to field name defined in header, print them out vertically with line number and column number. `csv_dump` allows user to dig into the middle of file with `--line_number` option.
+It maps each field value to field name defined in header; print them out vertically with line number and column number. `csv_dump` allows user to dig into the middle of file with `--line_number` option.
 It is extremely handy to investigate data issues in a large `CSV` file having tons of fields.
 ##### `man page`:
     $ csv_dump -h
     Usage: csv_dump [options]